 - We arrive at that place that we were never really away from: standing in our own emergent self-wisdom.

-This is my path, my journey, my training ground.
-If it resonates, this can be yours as well.
-While my formal training is in psychology, social work, Internal Family Systems, leadership, Buddhist Psychology, shame resilience and Mindful Self-Compassion, the path before me is an intuitive one.
 As I deepen into my own emergent self-wisdom, I invite others to deepen into theirs.
 What we find there is exquisitely unique to each one of us.
 It is our source of power, creativity, sensuality and belonging.
-It offers both amazing, unrepeatable soul expression and an enveloping, enduring lineage of sisterhood.
+It offers both amazing, unrepeatable soul expression and an enveloping, enduring lineage of compassion and wisdom.

 An invitation to reunite with your self-wisdom

-I’d love to step out with you, to hear about where you’ve been and to walk with you as you continue to travel; to hear about the forks in the road you’re coming across and to help you decide which one your self-wisdom is guiding you to take; to celebrate the new trails you are carving; to breath with you as you find her waiting patiently for you and you take her outstretched hand.
-This is my Radical Emergent Soul-Wisdom speaking to yours.
+I’d love to step out with you, to hear about where you’ve been and to walk with you as you continue to travel; to hear about the forks in the road you’re coming across and to help you decide which one your self-wisdom is guiding you to take; to celebrate the new trails you are carving; to breathe with you as you find your innate wisdom waiting patiently for you.
+This is my Radical Emergent Self-Wisdom speaking to yours.

 - Albert Einstein, In My Later Years

 - Peter A. Levine, PhD In an Unspoken Voice: How the Body Releases Trauma and Restores Goodness